 - We want to create a worldwide community of people with Spondylitis who work collectively to reach large goals – sharing that we should be hopeful that one day we can find a cure.
 We speak of dreaming big and reaching far off step goals.
 By setting very large goals and achieving them, this helps us believe that one day we can reach the goal of a cure.

 - The average time for a person with Spondylitis to receive a diagnosis is 10 years and we hope to contribute to the global effort of our partnered charities to drastically raise the awareness of A.S. in the general population to help people understand that spondylitis is the leading cause of persistent lower back pain in young adults and shorten the diagnosis time.
 Our Walk is reaching more and more people who are outside of our disease community – where awareness efforts need to be focused.
 As the patients & friends and families we are taking matters into our own hands and looking to cut down the number of years to diagnosis that for many has disastrous results in irreversible spinal fusion.

 What makes our walk different?

 - We don’t base our initiative on a one day walk that many organizations use for fundraising.

 - We base our initiative on getting people doing what is good for their health.

 - We walk long enough to form the moving/walking habit which is what we need most!

 - We want them to move, but we want them to move at a pace which is beneficial to them.

 - We also want them to be aware that if they are physically able to only walk a few steps, every step contributed helps us reach our collective goal and with their doctors permission will also help them.

-- We encourage the use of a pedometer, and have found that once a person sees the level of activity they are already achieving, they are encouraged to add a bit more day to day.
+- We encourage the use of a pedometer or fitness tracker, and have found that once a person sees the level of activity they are already achieving, they are encouraged to add a bit more day to day.
 This has in turn led many to see that the increased strength helps them manage their disease.